SEKOIA-IO/documentation/docs/getting_started/roles_permissions.md

 | SIC_READ_INCIDENTS | Get incidents |
 | SIC_WRITE_INCIDENTS | Edit incidents |

-!!!tip
+!!!note
   Incident is the term used internally for Cases.

 #### Countermeasures